Chicken Nugget Bento Box for Kids

 FAQ

-- Can I use chicken thighs instead of breast?
+- Can I air-fry the chicken nuggets instead of baking them?

 Serving Suggestions